-Most patients will meet a Cancer Nurse Specialist (CNS) on their first attendance to the oncology clinic and will maintain contact with them throughout their treatment.
-The nurse will act as the patients’ advocate, are on hand during difficult times and facilitate discharge or transfer out to other care facilities.
+Most patients will meet a Cancer Nurse Specialist (CNS) on their first attendance to the Oncology clinic and will maintain contact with them throughout their treatment.
+The Nurse will act as the patient’s advocate, is on hand during difficult times and will facilitate discharge or transfer out to other care facilities.

-Within the Brain service, the CNS will support through reviews during Radiotherapy and Chemotherapy and is first point of contact with any questions or concerns.
+Within the Brain service, the CNS will support the patient during Radiotherapy and Chemotherapy and is the first point of contact for any questions or concerns.

 The CNS also works to ensure that a holistic patient assessment is carried out and that needs are met; for example, financial and emotional support for you and your carers.

 - Brain Tumour Charity